Clarence Clarity: Clarence Clarity: 2012–Present

 During 2017, Clarity helped produce Rina Sawayama's debut mini-album, Rina.
 He also began releasing singles with minimal or no advertising, such as "Fold 'Em" and "Naysayer Godslayer".
 He continued this trend into 2018, as it was revealed that he was working on a project which was widely believed to be called Leave Earth.
 In September 2018, the album title was revealed to be labelled Think: Peace, and was released independently on his Deluxe Pain label on 4 October 2018.
 This album featured many of the previously released singles in remixed forms.
 Clarity also revealed that Leave Earth was actually a compilation playlist consisting of all his singles released from 2016 to 2018, and continued to release singles for this playlist in pairs up until 31 December that year, finishing by releasing "Leave Earth" and "Sob Story".

 In March 2020, Clarity released an ambient album, Dead Screen Scrolls, as a pay-what-you-want on Bandcamp; only an hour prior announcing an album was to be released for the first Bandcamp Friday (where all processing fees were to be waived for a day).
-Later in 2020, on June 5, Clarity announced that he was releasing the mixtape Aerobic Exercise for the next 24 hours only, donating the proceeds to charity as it was a Bandcamp Friday.
+Later in 2020, on 5 June, Clarity announced that he was releasing the mixtape Aerobic Exercise for the next 24 hours only, donating the proceeds to charity as it was a Bandcamp Friday.
 He would later put the mixtape back up for purchase permanently, alongside a second mixtape, Your Wrong, to coincide with the Bandcamp Friday in February 2021.

 Clarity was the primary producer of Rina Sawayama's debut album, Sawayama which released in April 2020 to critical acclaim.
 Later that year, he also co-produced the songs "Iron Fist" and "Give Great Thanks" for Dorian Electra's second album My Agenda, and produced the entirety of Sundara Karma's fourth EP, Kill Me.

 During a Reddit AMA in 2019, Clarity announced the title of his next album would be Midieval Europe.
 He also said that the project would be much shorter than his previous albums.
 In an April 2021 interview with Sonemic, Clarity stated that the project would not be titled Midieval Europe and that it would be released in three parts: an extended play followed by an album and another extended play.
 The first of these, Vanishing Act I: No Nouns, released in September 2021.
 Additionally in 2021, Clarity produced Rina Sawayama's cover of the song "Enter Sandman" for the charity compilation The Metallica Blacklist, and collaborated with her on a remix of the Lady Gaga song "Free Woman" for Gaga's remix album, Dawn of Chromatica.

 In 2022, Clarity provided production for Sundara Karma's fifth EP, Oblivion!
-He also released the instrumentals to Vanshing Act I on 17 March, and released the sequel to his 2021 mixtape Your Wrong, titled Your Wrong To, to coincide with that May's Bandcamp Friday.
+He also released the instrumentals to Vanishing Act I on 17 March, and released the sequel to his 2021 mixtape Your Wrong, titled Your Wrong To, to coincide with that May's Bandcamp Friday.

+Clarity's third studio album Vanishing Act II: Ultimate Reality, a sequel to 2021's Vanishing Act I, released on 4 October 2024.